luvnft/bitcoinr/_pages/berne.md

   <figcaption>Bern Natural History Museum</figcaption>
 </figure>

-I hope you've got a taste of Bern and hope to see you around.
+I hope I got you excited about Bern and hope to see you around.

 {% include donate.html %}